 It becomes a form of validation when our audience organically interacts and shares our content.
 It means it has value.

-The value people see in it helps to push the message out further through engagement.
+- The value people see in it, helps to push the message out further through engagement.
 Earning that additional coverage.
-Our audience starts to grow.
+Our audience starts to grow

 Once we have identified our outlet, the next step is to allow our chosen channel to influence our content marketing planning.

-Improving our content distribution
+Improving your content marketing

 1. Define the purpose of our content